Estimations of the Local Conditional Tail Average Treatment Effect: Empirical Application: Effects of Enrolling in JTPA Services on Earnings

-Offers of the JTPA services were randomly assigned to applicants but only about 60 percent of those who were offered the services enrolled in the programs \citep{AAI_2002}.
-This may induce the problem of endogeneity that the treatment status may be self-selected and correlated with the potential outcomes.
-Since the offers were randomly assigned and were considered to potentially affect an applicant's intention of participating in the program, we use the offer assignment as an instrument variable.
-We estimate the models (\ref{linear_q_Y}) and (\ref{linear_e_Y}) over a grid of quantile levels $\tau$ ranging from 0.1 to 0.9 with the grid size being 0.01 (81 grid points).
+We estimate (\ref{linear_q_Y}) and (\ref{linear_e_Y}) over a grid of quantile levels $\tau$ ranging from 0.1 to 0.9 with the grid size being 0.01 (81 grid points).
 We estimate $E[Z|Y,D,X]$ with a power series estimator separately for $D=1$ and $D=0$, and include the outcome variable $Y$ and its higher order terms as covariates.
-The offer assignment probability, $P(Z=1|X)$, is estimated with a probit model.
+The offer assignment probability, $P(Z=1|X)$, is estimated using a probit model.
 These estimates are then used to construct the weight $\tilde{K}(.)$ in (\ref{AAI_star3}) to account for endogeneity in the estimation problem.
-In Figure \ref{figure1} and \ref{figure2}, we present profiles of the estimated QTEs and CTATEs (the parameter estimates $\alpha_{1,\tau}$ of (\ref{linear_q_Y}) and $\alpha_{2,\tau}$ of (\ref{linear_e_Y})) and the corresponding 95\% pointwise confidence band (pcb) values, evaluated with the analytic standard errors of the estimators (see Appendix A.1), over the specified range of quantile levels.
-We also show the 95\% pointwise and simultaneous confidence band (scb) results from a bootstrap with 300 bootstrap samples.
-The procedures for conducting the bootstrap and constructing the scb can be found in Appendix A.5.
+In Figure \ref{figure1}, we present the CTATE and QTE estimates after endogenous adjustment for compliers (the parameter estimates $\alpha_{1,\tau}$ of (\ref{linear_q_Y}) and $\alpha_{2,\tau}$ of (\ref{linear_e_Y})) and the corresponding 95\% pointwise confidence band (pcb), evaluated with the analytic standard errors of the estimators (see Appendix A.1), over the specified range of quantile levels.
+We also show the 95\% bootstrap pointwise and simultaneous confidence bands (scb's) with 300 bootstrap samples.
+As suggested by \cite{HL_2021}, we construct the bootstrap pcb using the percentile method \citep[][p.327]{Van_1998}, which recenters the bootstrapped parameter estimator yet does not rescale it by its standard deviation.
+We construct two scb’s.
+The first one, denoted by scb-bootstrap-ns, is also constructed using the percentile method, and the second one, denoted by scb-bootstrap-qs, standardizes the bootstrapped estimator using the rescaled bootstrap quantile spread \citep{CFM_2013} to estimate the asymptotic standard error of the parameter estimator.
+The procedures for constructing the scb's can be found in Appendix A.5.
+The results without the endogenous adjustment are shown in Appendix A.6.